top of page

 10. Practice self-compassion

 Be kind to yourself.
-Make a point to notice your thoughts and self-talk during your shopping experience.
-Whenever you catch your mind slipping into criticism or judgment, gently place your hand on your heart, come back to your breath, and have compassion for the hard work you’re doing.
+During your shopping experience, notice your thoughts and self-talk.
+Whenever you catch your mind slipping into criticism or judgment, gently place your hand on your heart, return to your breath, and have compassion for your hard work.

-Shopping can be challenging (hello mirrors and fluorescent lights), so take time to check in with yourself and see how you're doing.
-Pay attention to how you’re feeling throughout the process.
+Shopping can be challenging (hello, mirrors and fluorescent lights), so take time to check in with yourself and see how you're doing.
+Pay attention to how you feel throughout the process.
 If you start to feel stressed or overwhelmed, take a break, breathe, and remind yourself that it’s okay to try again another day.

 Clothes shopping isn't easy